blbadger/blbadger.github.io/language-model-features.md

 emeemeemeemeeme
 ```

 It is worth considering how different this is compared to transformer-based models that are designed for vision tasks.
+For vision transformers, there is little similarity between identical features for different-sized models.
+The following figure shows models that were trained on an identical dataset that differ by size only, with each grid location showing the feature map of a certain feature in both models.

 ![vit feature comparison](https://blbadger.github.io/deep-learning/vit_b_vs_l_features.png)